rapiddweller/rapiddweller-benerator-ce/README.md

 ## Run

-If you followed above installation steps carefully, run your benerator scripts from commandline.
+If you followed above installation steps carefully, run your benerator scripts from command line.

 1. Start benerator from command line